GustavoFri/GustavoFri.github.io/_pages/photographs.md

         display: inline-block;
         color: #999;
         padding: 2px;">
-        Like an eye filled with bamboos.
-A sense of zen.
+        An eye filled with bamboos gives a sense of zen
     </div>
     <p> </p>
 </center>